jelmerdereus/graph-auth-example1/README.md

 #### Demo data

 The Django application uses a custom command to setup some demo data.
 A superuser is created with the `start_django.sh` script in the entrypoint before it starts Django.
-It will create Django users in Finance and Sales departments, and create demo data in Neo4J.
+It will create Django users in Finance and Sales departments, and 'Audit', that can see data of all departments.
+Then it will create demo data in Neo4J.
 In Neo4J projects, project tasks and workers are created, where workers' names are equal to some usernames.

 Users: